bhuvanbhuvi043/galaxy-core-game/README.md

 # Galaxy Core — Multi Stage Universe

+A cinematic multi-stage cosmic experience where particles become galaxies, galaxies become super galaxies, and everything ends in a powerful Big Bang.

 Galaxy Core is a single-file browser game built with HTML, CSS, and JavaScript.

 The game starts with particle collection and core charging, then evolves into galaxy creation, super-galaxy forging, and a final cosmic Big Bang / Supernova sequence across multiple stages.